maraisr/storybook-addon-grid/readme.md

 #### `gridOn?: boolean = false`

-Defines if the grid should be turned on this story _by-default_.
-The grid is controlled with a toolbar item, keyboard shortcut which may cause this to not _always_ be on.
+Defines if the column guides should be turned on this story _by-default_.
+The guides are controlled with a toolbar item, keyboard shortcut which may cause this to not _always_ be on.
 This will _force_ it to either be `on` or `off` when the story is loaded.

 #### `columns?: number = 12`